Military career of L. Ron Hubbard: Australia

+Naval documents presented in court show that Hubbard left the USA on December 8, 1941, arriving in Brisbane via USS President Polk, and was ordered back to the USA in February 1942 via the USS Chaumont.
+However, the Church of Scientology asserts Hubbard landed in Java in late February 1942 and the raft story followed when Hubbard had "missed the last departing allied aircraft on March 6th".

 In a 1956 lecture to Scientologists, Hubbard said:

 In another lecture of the same year, Hubbard provided an alternative version of his return to the United States:

-The US Navy's files do not record Hubbard spending any time on Java and do not show any evidence of wounds or injuries sustained in combat.

 Atlantic service: USS YP-422 and after

 Hubbard was posted to the Office of the Cable Censor in New York City after returning to the US at the end of March 1942.
 As the office had recently ceased to be an organ of Naval Intelligence, his status was amended to deck officer.
 He was also promoted (as part of a batch of other officers of the same grade) on June 15, 1942, to lieutenant, senior grade, the highest rank he was to hold during his active service.

 In June 1942 he requested that he be assigned to sea duty in the Caribbean; he was sent instead to the shipyard of George Lawley & Son of Neponset, Massachusetts, where the fishing trawler MV Mist was being converted for military use as a naval yard patrol (YP) vessel.
 The navy commandeered numerous fishing vessels and redesignated them as YP boats, tasked with defending coastal waters against enemy submarines and delivering food and equipment to military personnel offshore; they were particularly prized for having refrigeration units.
 The vessel was commissioned as USS YP-422 on July 28, 1942, having been refitted as a freighter armed with a 3-inch deck gun and two .30-caliber machine guns.
 In August, YP-422 put to sea from the Boston Navy Yard to carry out a 27-hour training exercise.
+In 1954, Hubbard claimed that the crew had been prisoners who had been released to serve about the vessel.
+"This crew almost starved an officer to death one day... we were going out to test a new weapon... they'd bedded him down in a chain locker!
+They said that was the only available stateroom — Wet and miserable place."

 However, Hubbard fell out with a senior officer at the shipyard and sent a critical memorandum to the Vice-Chief of Naval Operations (VCNO) in Washington, D.C.
 The Commandant of the Navy Yard responded on September 25, 1942, by informing the VCNO that, in his view, Hubbard was "not temperamentally fitted for independent command" and requesting that Hubbard be removed and ordered to "other duty under immediate supervision of a more senior officer".
 Hubbard duly lost his command on October 1, 1942, and was ordered to New York, ending his service in the Atlantic.